Samsung Galaxy A15 5G vs Samsung Galaxy A25 5G

 Which one is better?

-The Samsung Galaxy A25 5G is the better buy for most people - its class-leading 120Hz display crushes the A15.
-That said, grab the A15 if you're looking to save cash and don't mind a slightly less smooth experience.
+The Samsung Galaxy A25 5G is the better buy for most people - its 120Hz display crushes the A15's 90Hz.

 Who should buy each?

-Choose the Samsung Galaxy A25 5G if: you game frequently and want a smoother experience with a 120Hz refresh rate, you shoot a lot of video with its 4K recording capability, or you enjoy vibrant displays with 1,000 nits brightness.
+Choose the Samsung Galaxy A25 5G if: you want the smoothest scrolling experience with a 120Hz display, you shoot a lot of video in 4K, or you need more RAM for multitasking.

 Conclusion